Isotypical components of the homology of ICIS and images of deformations of map germs: Conclusions and open problems

-Regarding coalescence of in the general case $n<p$, it is not clear that there are mono-germs with coalescence of strongly contractible germs when \cref{thm:disgusting?} holds with equality: $d_\kappa-\kappa=0$.
+Regarding coalescence of instabilities in the general case $n<p$, it is not clear that there are mono-germs with coalescence of strongly contractible germs when \cref{thm:disgusting?} holds with equality: $d_\kappa-\kappa=0$.
 The germ given in \cref{ex:disgustingsplitting}, which has this coalescence, has $d_\kappa-\kappa=1$.
-There are, indeed, substantial differences when we have equality or strict inequality: compare, for example, \cref{prop:disg?,thm:disgusting?}.

 \begin{oproblem} There are no $\eqA$-finite germs $f:(\CC^n,0)\to(\CC^p,0)$ of corank one such that they have coalescence of strongly contractible instabilities and $d_\kappa-\kappa=0$. \end{oproblem}